-Whales in the Whitsundays in 2018
+Whales in the Whitsundays

 Winter is whale season in the Whitsundays, and when you hire a bareboat for a holiday between the months of June and September, you might be lucky enough to get front row seats on your own personal whale watching tour!